 Hard copies of these documents are also available to view at the Civic Centre, 44 York Street, Twickenham, TW1 3BZ and in the Borough’s main libraries.

-The Council’s Policies Map (formerly called the Proposals Map) will be updated later in 2018 to reflect the adopted Local Plan, including the following key changes to:
+The Council’s Policies Map (formerly called the Proposals Map) will be updated in 2020 to reflect the adopted Local Plan including in relation to the legal challenges (see below for more information).
+This will include key changes to the following:

 In addition, the Key Office Areas and Site Allocations will be added to the Policies Map as set out in Policy LP 41 and Chapter 12, respectively.